 The Native Americans in the Archaic Period saw global warming occur, with major effects on the landscape, as the last Ice Age ended.
 The earliest Virginians would have seen the valley of the Susquehanna River drown, and watched the Chesapeake Bay form as water levels of the Atlantic Ocean rose.
 Those early immigrants to what we now call Virginia would have seen the spruce-fir forests retreat to the north, as Virginia's environment shifted towards an oak-hickory-pine forest.

-Still, population pressures or simply a desire for greater power were large enough to generate conflicts over territory.
+Population pressures, or simply a desire for greater power, were large enough to generate conflicts over territory.
 Some Europeans such as Jean Jacques Rousseau viewed the American Indians as noble savages, but the original residents of what is now Virginia were not all conscientious objectors.
 At times, large sections of the Piedmont and Shenandoah Valley may have been used only for hunting and as a buffer zone between groups, with few permanent villages.

 Perhaps the surplus of food after adoption of corn triggered disputes over control of the storehouses and distribution of the supply.
 Long before the English settled at Jamestown in 1607, different groups restricted access to land and water by their rivals.

 The original Virginians did not live in peace and harmony where everyone just "got along" with everyone else, until the Europeans brought discord to America.
 European settlers arriving in the 1500's discovered that Native American towns were protected by wooden walls, which would have required back-breaking labor to construct when the only tools were made of stone, bone and shell.

 Theodore DeBry's engravings of fortified village of Pomeiooc near the Roanoke Colony, 1587